Kong/docs.konghq.com/app/2.3.x/hybrid-mode.md

 <div class="alert alert-warning">
   <strong>If you used Hybrid mode before Kong 2.2:</strong>
-  The original `/clustering/status` endpoint has been deprecated and will not contain all values as returned by the new Admin API below.
-Eventually the `/clustering/status` endpoint will be removed and it is strongly recommended to now use the `/clustering/data_planes` endpoint instead.
+  The original `/clustering/status` endpoint has been deprecated and will not contain all values as returned by the new Admin API endpoint below.
+Eventually, the `/clustering/status` endpoint will be removed and it is strongly recommended to now use the `/clustering/data_planes` endpoint instead.